jpduarteeecs/hardwaremakers/labs_sp17/introduction/intro.md

 ## Text editor

 Everyone is free to use any text editor; however, I recommend to use [atom](https://atom.io/).
 It is open source and can be customized.
-You can install the package [script](https://atom.io/packages/script), which let you run code directly in the text editor.
+You can install the package [script](https://atom.io/packages/script), which let you run code directly in the text editor (check website for shortcut of your operating system).
 This will be handy, mainly for Windows users, for Linux, you are all good, command line is just good enough.

 ## Software needed